-ILGA can review certain decisions made by the Secretary, Department of Industry under the gaming and liquor legislation.
+ILGA can review certain decisions made by the Secretary, Department of Customer Service under the gaming and liquor legislation.
 Decisions made by the Secretary that can be reviewed by ILGA include:

 The Regulation also enables delegated decisions in relation to an application lodged from 1 February 2016 for extended trading for the above licences to permit the sale of liquor after midnight to be reviewed by ILGA.